strangetom/ingredient-parser/docs/source/guide/normalisation.rst

     :pyobject: combine_quantities_split_by_and

-``_replace_fake_fractions``
+``_identify_fractions``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fractions represented in a textual format (e.g. 1/2, 3/4) are replaced with decimals.
+Fractions represented in a textual format (e.g. 1/2, 3/4) are identified and modified so that they survive tokenisation as a single token.
 A regular expression is used to find these in the sentence.
-The regular expression also matches fractions greater than 1 (e.g. 1 1/2 is 1.5).
+The regular expression also matches fractions greater than 1.

+For fractions less than 1, the foward slash is replaced by ``$`` and a ``#`` is prepended e.g. #1$2 for 1/2.

+For fractions greater than 1, the foward slash is replaced by ``$`` and a ``#`` is inserted between the integer and the fraction e.g. 2#3$4 for 2 3/4.

 .. literalinclude:: ../../../ingredient_parser/en/_regex.py
     :lines: 7-10

 .. literalinclude:: ../../../ingredient_parser/en/preprocess.py
-    :pyobject: PreProcessor._replace_fake_fractions
+    :pyobject: PreProcessor._identify_fractions
     :dedent: 4